 We worked with Panorama to align our LCPI to the topics on their research-backed survey -- including Sense of Belonging, Rigorous Expectations, Perseverance, Self-Management, and Self-Efficacy.

 On an annual basis, we administer the Panorama Social-Emotional Learning Survey to students in grades three through 12.
-Each survey topic consists of multiple questions to validly and reliably capture students' perceptions of their own SEL skills and competencies.
+Each survey topic consists of multiple questions to validly and reliably capture students' perceptions of their own SEL competencies.
 For example, for the Sense of Belonging topic (which equates to our Loved measure), students answer questions about how well people at school understand them, how connected they feel to others at school, and how much respect they receive from peers.

 After each survey administration, the results are readily available in Panorama.
 The platform is customized to our needs and makes it easy to see how we're doing against our LCPI.
 We can analyze the results at the district level to get that overall "loved, challenged, and prepared" snapshot.
 We can also break down the reports by school to see if some communities need additional support with SEL implementation.